saltyorg/docs/docs/reference/accounts.md

     `remotes`: This variable takes a list of dictionaries formatted like the example.
 Add as many remotes as you wish.

     `remotes/remote`: The name of the rclone remote for this mount.
-Include a path if you are not working with the root [i.e. `google:/path/to/stuff`]
+You can also specify a path to use for the remote. `remote: "google:Media"` quotes are important.

     `remotes/template`: The name of the template you want to use for the mount.
 Currently Saltbox supports 4 options: `google`, `dropbox`, `sftp` and a path to a file ("/opt/mycustomfolder/remote.j2") containing either jinja2 template or an actual copy of a systemd service file.
 You should put the template file in a folder in /opt so that it moves with your install after a restore.